Smengerl/matrix_display/README.md

 #### Installation

-1. Register the ESP to ESP home (e.g. via adopting the device via ESP home web)
+1. Register the ESP32 with ESPHome (e.g., via ESPHome Web).
 2. Rename the device to matrix-display (so that `matrix-display.yaml` is the .yaml of your ESP home configuration for the device)
 3. Copy the contents of [./ha_scripts](././ha_scripts) to the folder `[homeassistant]/config/esphome`, replacing `matrix-display.yaml`
-4. Make sure to download the fonts you want to use and put the .ttf files in the fonts subfolder.
-I got mine from https://www.1001fonts.com/pixel-fonts.html.
+4. Download the desired fonts and place them in the fonts subfolder.
+Fonts can be found at [1001fonts.com](https://www.1001fonts.com/pixel-fonts.html).
 Due to unclear licenses, I'm not sharing them here but you should not have any issue finding them by the name in the code on that page.
 If you want other fonts, you should have no issues adapting the code as all is in fonts.yaml and font_helper.h.
-5. Tailor `fonts.yaml`, if you want to use further material-design icons than the one I had added as an example
+5. Customize `fonts.yaml` if needed, e.g. if you want to use further material-design icons than the one I had added as an example
-6. Finally open `matrix-display.yaml` in ESP home and install update to device
+6. Open `matrix-display.yaml` in ESPHome and upload the configuration to the device.
-7. After the new software is installed, your home assistant should have discovered a new device.
+7. Once installed, the device will appear in Home Assistant.
 Set up the device giving it a name (in the following I assume you called it again matrix_display) and you are ready to go.

 #### Usage

-- In the device list of your home assistant, you should find the device in the ESP home integration
-- Opening the device, you should see a control panel for the display as the one below
-- All values can now be tied to automations to write to the display (e.g. when a value changes, which you want to be displayed, then have an automation update the display text).
-An exanple of that is explained in the next usecase

-Control panel as shown in device list of home assistant:
+The device will show up in Home Assistant under the ESPHome integration.
 <img src="./homeassistant_device_control_panel.jpg" alt="control_panel"/>

-Lets use a clock as a bare-minimum example of the display's usage.
-The following automation is sending an updated text every minute to the display:
+Use automations to update the display text based on events.
+For example, the following automation updates the display every minute:

 ```yaml
 alias: Clock